Jonah's Suicide Hotline, and All That Stuff

 (Dear reader—Fair warning: this is a long post, so best to settle in on the couch and make sure your dogs have completed their morning walks . . .)

-Okay class, everyone settle in for today’s seminar and get out their textbook, Jonah Goldberg’s Suicide of the West.
+Okay class, everyone settle in for today’s seminar and get out your textbook, Jonah Goldberg’s Suicide of the West.
 Turn to page 316, and circle this sentence: “Indeed, as much as I hold Trump in contempt, I am still compelled to admit that, if my vote would have decided the election, I probably would have voted for him.”

 I begin with this admission against Jonah’s supposed interest to point out to his many detractors on the right that he is actually on our side.
 A lot of my friends are on a hair trigger with everything Jonah says or writes these days because of his relentless criticism of Trump.
 (For some reason most of my critical friends seem to be named Julie.
 A statistician will probably tell me this can’t be chance—it must be a conspiracy!
 Though actually it is the pseudonymous “Tom Doniphon” who is working overtime at American Greatness to smack Jonah’s book around.)
 The ongoing divisions over Trump are provoking complaints that, among other sins, Jonah has committed a literary appropriation (heh) of James Burnham’s famous 1962 title.
 This is a silly charge, as Harry Jaffa first explained to me about why he wasn’t bothered by the many other authors who also titled their Lincoln books A New Birth of Freedom.